exoplatform/exo-documentation/docs/ManageTasks.rst

 - Task's title
 - Task's project if it belongs to a project, otherwise nothing is displayed
 - The avatars of participants to the task i.e. the assignee and coworkers if they exist
-- The associated label if or the number of assiciated labels and they appears in a popup on hover |NewTask01|
+- The associated label or the number of assiciated labels and they appears in a popup on hover |NewTask01|
 - The number of comments if they exist
 - The task's status in its project, otherwise display nothing
 - The task's due date if it is set, otherwise display nothing